kensanata/spellcasters/Narga.md

 Usually, this means water, but it might also be lava or quicksand.
 This spell does not protect against the heat or noxious fumes.

-**Long dive** (2) allows five people to breathe underwater for 20min.

-**Speak with skulls** (2) allows you to reach through time and space into the afterlife and contact the souls that inhabited the skull you are holding.
-The conversation continues for as long as you keep talking.
-The soul is not necessarily friendly and cannot be charmed.

 **Beauty** (2) turns you into a beautiful and alluring young woman for a day and a night, an eye catcher, one that makes others stumble and gawk.
 Your smell is intoxicating, your voice is bliss, your hair so